 Hazardous Toxic Waste Sites in One Lake project area

-The Rankin Hinds Pearl River Flood and Drainage Control District (Levee Board) must remediate all 3 Hazardous Toxic Waste Sites prior to One Lake construction and acknowledges "complete financial responsibility for all necessary cleanup and response costs of any hazardous substances regulated under CERCLA that are located in, on, or under lands, or rights-of-way that the federal government determines to be required for construction, operation and maintenance of the project."
+The Rankin Hinds Pearl River Flood and Drainage Control District must remediate all 3 Hazardous Toxic Waste Sites prior to the USACE beginning any "Lake" construction and has acknowledged "complete financial responsibility for all necessary cleanup and response costs of any hazardous substances regulated under CERCLA that are located in, on, or under lands, or rights-of-way that the federal government determines to be required for construction, operation and maintenance of the project."
 Final Agency Technical Review, June 2020, comment 8293857 Real Estate

 GULF STATES CREOSOTE COMPANY SITE

 141-acre site operated as wood treating facility for 25 years.
 This location was studied by the EPA in 2010 for inclusion in the National Priority List as Superfund site.
 Sediment samples collected from the oxbow sloughs on the property exhibit elevated creosote levels and creosote can be observed on the surface of the slough waters.
-The 2018 One Lake Draft Environmental Impact Statement states that the creosote residuals occurring in the sediment cover a broad area and that the creosote sloughs "present a continuing source of release of creosote chemicals to the environment and to the City of Jackson's drinking water."
+The 2018 DEIS states that the creosote residuals occurring in the sediment cover a broad area and that the creosote sloughs "present a continuing source of release of creosote chemicals to the environment and to the City of Jackson's drinking water."

 "The onsite levee is owned by the Levee Board - which is a joint venture between the state and Rankin County.
 Mr. John McGowan owns the marsh area due west of the levee.
 McGowan has plans of developing the marsh areas as residential subdivisions." page 3